 But in the middle of that fear, I’ve also heard a whisper.

-Not from my family.
-Not from the world.
-Not from social media or society.
 This message is straight from God and what you need to remind yourself every time you’re tempted to feel not beautiful.

 Read those verses aloud to yourself.
 Ask yourself, how can you doubt your beauty and worth when the Creator of the universe made you on purpose and calls you beautiful?

 You want to know one thing I’ve learned (and am still learning)?
-When you let insecurity lead, it spills into everything — how you walk, talk, love, and date.
+When you let insecurity lead, it spills into everything: how you walk, talk, love, and date.

 Here’s the truth I’m learning (not mastered) and want you to hold onto: